-Open trimmers, and the resulting increased airspeed are suitable for flying in stronger winds, for towing, for flying with big-ears or when flying with light passengers.
+Trimmers open: Open trimmers and the resulting increased airspeed are suitable for flying in stronger winds, for towing, for flying with big-ears or when flying with light passengers.
 It is also useful for long transitions into headwinds.
-UP Europe recommends open trimmers when flying with low to medium hookin weight.
-This ensures optimum launching behaviour, airspeed and handling.
-When flying heavy (over 190 kg hook-in weight) we recommend closing the trimmers.
+UP recommends open trimmers when flying with low to medium hook-in weight.
+This ensures beware!
+Any unintended flying configuration (collapse etc.) will be aggravated by higher airspeeds.
+For this reason the trimmers should not be used, or used with great care close to the ground or in turbulent conditions.